Skip to content

 }

-Note: 384 dimensions is for Hugging Face’s BAAI/bge-small-en-v1.5 model.
+Note: The 384 dimensions are for Hugging Face’s BAAI/bge-small-en-v1.5 model.

-5. Create and Wait
+5. Create and wait

-Click Next, then click “Create Search Index”.
-The index will take a few minutes to build.
-Wait until the status shows as “Active” before proceeding.
+Click Next, then click Create Vector Search Index.
+The index takes a few minutes to build.
+Wait until it displays an Active status before proceeding.

 Your vector database is now populated with research paper content and ready to query.

-For the Simple RAG approach, the Letta agent doesn’t need any special tools or complex instructions.
+For the simple RAG approach, the Letta agent doesn’t need any special tools or complex instructions.
 Its only job is to answer a question based on the context we provide.
 We can create this agent programmatically using the Letta SDK.

 Create a file named create_agent.py or create_agent.ts: